Rain, windstorm wreak havoc in North Waziristan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MIRANSHAH: The rain coupled with windstorm wreaked havoc in North Waziristan, uprooting trees and destroying crops, mobile phone tower and electricity transmission line in the district on Saturday.
+MIRANSHAH: The rain coupled with windstorm wreaked havoc in North Waziristan, uprooting trees and destroying crops, mobile service tower and electricity transmission line in the district on Saturday.

+Locals said that heavy rain and gusty winds uprooted huge trees besides destroying a mobile service tower and Bannu-Miranshah transmission line.